yarisvt/tyk-docs/README.md

 ## Content

 The content itself is just markdown that follows the front matter block.
 When you add and edit new content, Hugo should auto-reload and you should be able to see the changes live in your browser (if not, refresh).
-Sometimes hugo gets confused and you need to re-run it.
+Sometimes Hugo gets confused and you may need to re-run it.

 ## License